halimsamy/Silkroad-Online-Second-Password-System/README.md

 then use it to re-login again and again and ... again.

-After a lot of RE work i found that the passcode was encrypted by Silkroad Blowfish that was created by 'pushedx' as a part of Silkroad Security Api but with a different key, So lets dig in! and start coding.
+After a lot of RE work i found that the passcode was encrypted by Silkroad Blowfish that was created by 'pushedx' as a part of Silkroad Security Api but with a different key, So let's dig in! and start coding.

 ## ASM Look
 When you try to trace the passcode encryption progress it's a good idea to start from the Click Button Event